ESRTS/OptimalTaskPhasing/README.md

 ### File Structure

     .
     ├── output                          # The folder includes all generated output
     |   ├──example_run                  # Structure of generated output for one execution (not in repository)
     |      ├──data                      # Results of the experiment run (here assuming a varying chain length from 2 to 10)
     |      |  ├──length_2.csv           # All results for a chain length of 2
     |      |  ├──...
     |      |  └──length_10.csv          # All results for a chain length of 2
     |      ├──plots                     # The folder includes all basic generated plots for this configuration
     |      |  ├──AnalysisTimeComp.pdf   # Boxplot comparing analysis runtimes
     |      |  ├──LatencyComp.pdf        # Boxplot comparing latency bound of different approaches
     |      |  └──NormalizedLatency.pdf  # Boxplot optimal latency / latency with synchronous release
     |      └──experiment_settings.csv   # Summary of configuration used for this experiment run
-    ├──Comparison.py                            # Methods for general comparison (Davare bound and random phasing) ├──DPT_Offset.py                            # Exact analyis for LET chains Becker et al. JSA 2017 with offset ├──main.py                                  # Methods to parse arguments and parallelize execution of different chain lengths
-    ├──MartinezTCAD18.py                        # Exact analysis for LET chains and heuristic offset assignment from Martinez et al. TCAD 2018
+    ├──Comparison.py                    # Methods for general comparison (Davare bound and random phasing) ├──DPT_Offset.py                    # Exact analyis for LET chains Becker et al. JSA 2017 with offset ├──main.py                          # Methods to parse arguments and parallelize execution of different chain lengths ├──MartinezTCAD18.py                # Analysis and heuristic offset assignment for LET chains by Martinez et al. TCAD 2018
     ├──OptimalPhasing.py                # Proposed approach for optimal task phasing ├──plotting.py                      # Methods to plot the different results ├──README.md                        # Instructions for the artifact
     ├──requirements.txt                 # Required packages and versions
-    ├──Task.py                                  # Task and task chains, as well as methods to generate random tasks for different settings
+    ├──Task.py                          # Task, task chains, as well as methods to generate random tasks for different settings
     └──Time.py                          # Helper methods to handle timestamps

 ## Reproducing Experiments